 - “How to Create a Casual Wardrobe Capsule Outfit by Outfit” – Capsule wardrobes have been a hot topic in recent years, and my favorite stylist Bridgette Raes decided to address this subject in a recent post.
 I loved this post because it delved into putting together a casual capsule wardrobe – and it includes lots of photos.
 The way Bridgette breaks everything down makes perfect sense, as usual.
 In addition to the ensemble photos she usually posts, she also included a lovely photo of one of her own recent casual outfits.

 - “10 Ways Personality is More Important than Body Shape When Choosing Flattering Clothes” –Many magazine and blog articles focus on the importance of dressing for our body shape – and that’s definitely an important factor to consider.
 However, personality can often be an even more important facet of how to dress in a flattering manner.
 Read what Imogen Lamport of Inside Out Style has to say on this topic.

-- “Why I Don’t Believe in Dressing for My Body Type” – Anuschka of Into Mind not only believes that body type shouldn’t be the most important factor in getting dressed, she doesn’t really think it’s significant at all.
+- “Why I Don’t Believe in Dressing for My Body Type” – Anuschka Rees not only believes that body type shouldn’t be the most important factor in getting dressed, she doesn’t really think it’s significant at all.
 Check out what Anuschka has to say about wearing what we like, figure flattery be damned.

 - “Helpful Necklace Guide” – I don’t know about you, but I tend to wear necklaces far more often during the spring and summer months.
 And I can tend to get confused about the best necklace to wear with any given ensemble.
 This simple guide from Tall Snob can help steer us all in the right direction.
 Of course, we can also opt to follow Anuschka’s recommendation above and just wear whatever makes us happy!